Caring for God's People

 Racial Justice Action Group

 In January 2021 the first meeting of the Racial Justice action group was held.
-The group meets regularly to discuss what action needs to be taken to ensure we are an inclusive community.
+The group meets to discuss what action needs to be taken to ensure we are an inclusive community.
 Please get in touch via the Parish Office if you would like to be involved in this action group.